Common College Accommodations for Dyslexia

 4. Speech-to-text software for tests.

-Again the title says it all.
+Again, the title says it all.
+With dyslexia, reading and writing are impacted.
+This accommodation can assist with the writing component for testing.
 The student typically uses the software for essay questions, but it can be used for writing, such as short answer questions.
 Writing and decoding at the same time does not work out for some.
 However, speech-to-text eliminates that difficulty and allows the student to answer the questions unimpeded by the disability.

 5. Reduced course load.